ryenus/rop/README.md

 ## Introduction

 Rop is designed to be minimal meanwhile convenient, to cover most usual command line parsing use cases.
-It can be used to build command line programs like:
+You can use Rop to build command line programs like:

-* `mv` and `ls` -- simple commands that just do one thing
+* `mv` and `ls`

+    - simple commands that just do one thing

-* `git add`, `git commit` -- sub-commands, but single invocation
+* `git add`, `git commit`

+    - sub-commands, but single invocation

-* `mvn clean test` -- sub-commands with multiple invocation
+* `mvn clean test`

+    - sub-commands with multiple invocations

+More importantly, Rop endorses building command line option parsers the Java way.
+Instead of following the traditional [GetOpt](http://en.wikipedia.org/wiki/Getopt) way of building an option parser, Rop follows an approache that is:

+* Annotation based, and
+* Object-oriented

+You can build an option parser by defining Command classes and their fields annotated with the corresponding Option switches.

+Also, each Command can optionally have a `run()` method to define its behavior, which would be called by the parser automatically.

 ### How to start?